txsociety/spice-harvester/README.md

 You can receive notifications about invoice status changes via webhooks if you specify an `WEBHOOK_ENDPOINT` when deploying the service.
 Any transition of an invoice from one state to another will trigger a notification with the [Invoice layout](#Invoice-layout) json of the invoice in its new state.

+## Payment methods

+The primary method for paying an invoice is a payment link.
+You can either provide the link directly to the payer or encode it into a QR code and display the code.
+When using the payment link, the necessary information for metadata sharing will be attached.
+This data will be encoded in binary format within the message.

+There is an alternative payment method.
+For this, you need to attach the invoice ID as a text comment during payment.
+In this case, the necessary information for metadata detection will not be attached.
+Metadata and payment history will be unavailable.
+This method is not recommended by default and should only be used as a backup if the first method is unavailable.

 ## Deploy